ipdk-io/p4cp-userguide/docs/guides/security/using-tls-certificates.md

 ## Generating certificates

-Note: Here target name can be `dpdk` or `es2k`.
+Review the files `ca.conf`, `grpc-server.conf` and `grpc-client.conf`

-Review the files `ca.conf` and `grpc-client.conf` available under `/usr/share/stratum/` to verify that the configuration settings are as desired.
+available under `/usr/share/stratum/` to verify that the configuration settings are as desired.

 Run the `generate-certs.sh` available under `/usr/share/stratum/`.